(Statement revised and updated on Thursday, 10th February 2022)

 We are also working with MPs to ensure that animal free research gains a prominent place on the political agenda and ultimately results in concrete changes in the law."

-However, we would like to make it clear that The Vegan Society encourages vegans to look after their health and that of others, in order to continue to be effective advocates for veganism and other animals.
-As there is no plan for compulsory vaccination, it is the responsibility of each individual to make an informed decision about vaccines, bearing in mind the definition of veganism, with support from their local healthcare team.
+However, the Vegan Society encourages vegans to look after their health and that of others in order to continue to be effective advocates for veganism and other animals.
+It is the responsibility of each individual to make an informed decision about vaccines, bearing in mind the definition of veganism, with support from their local healthcare team.

-Our friends at the Vegetarian Society have summarised the government and manufacturer information into some key points.
+Our friends at the Vegetarian Society have summarised the government and manufacturer information on the Covid -19 vaccination into some key points.